 2. In order to find cheap tickets and low airfare, I call several of the so called “Bucket Consolidator” air companies in my area.
 These are independent travel firms that often buy large quantities of tickets to certain destinations and as a result get discounts from the airlines.
 Some of these companies will concentrate their efforts on a certain part of the world or certain countries and so tickets might be cheaper to these places.
-Get a hold of the newspaper for the closest major metropolitan area to where you live; these companies usually advertise in the travel section of that cities newspaper.
+These companies used to advertise in major newspapers – but now you will have to do some online research focusing on these particular companies located in the closest major metropolitan region to where you live.

-4. Another method used to find cheap tickets and low airfare is to call the airline directly – sometimes you would be surprised, the price is cheaper than using the internet.
+4. Another method used to find cheap tickets and low airfare is to call the airline directly – sometimes you will be surprised, the price might be cheaper than using the internet.
 Sometimes you can even talk the price down a little bit – we have only had limited success with this but it doesn’t hurt to try.
 I list many airlines & their contact info here.

 6. Often varying the departure or return day by a day or two can result in lower prices.
 I’ve found Tuesdays are usually a cheap priced day to travel on – weekends tend to be higher priced.
 Along these same lines consider searching for your tickets on Saturday mornings.
 I can’t confirm this but have read in several sources that some airlines release low unadvertised fares on Saturday mornings.

 7. As a final option, you might consider flying Courier.
 Usually many stipulations apply and unless you are very flexible flying, this may not work for you.
 And courier services are much more limited in availability then they used to be.